buildkite/test-collector-swift/README.md

 Key: GITHUB_RUN_ID, Value: $(GITHUB_RUN_ID)
 Key: GITHUB_SHA, Value: $(GITHUB_SHA)
 ```

+The same key value pairs can be specified in your main bundle's `info.plist` file if you would rather specify them there.
+Note variables in the environment take precedent over those in the `info.plist` file.
 ### Step 4

 Push your changes to a branch, and open a pull request.
 After a test run has been triggered, results will start appearing in your analytics dashboard.